DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --pyramid
 This option will enable using pyramids in feature detection.
 This means that the image will be repeatedly resampled down by a factor of 2 with sliding window detection run on each reduced image.
 This option will result in much longer run time and is not recommended.
-Most _OpenSkyNet_ models are designed to work at a certain resolution and do not require pyramidding.
+Most _OpenSpaceNet_ models are designed to work at a certain resolution and do not require pyramidding.

 ##### --nms
-This option will cause _OpenSkyNet_ to perform non-maximum suppression on the output.
+This option will cause _OpenSpaceNet_ to perform non-maximum suppression on the output.
 This that adjacent detection boxes will be removed for each feature detected and only one detecton box per object will be output.
 This option results in much better quality output.
 You can optionally specify the overlap threshold percentage for non-maximum suppression calculation.
 The default overlap is 30%.